 Talking therapies for depression

-Talking therapies are available through the NHS, though there may be long waiting lists.
-You can also get talking therapy through private healthcare providers and some charities.
+Talking therapies are available through the NHS, though there are sometimes long waiting lists.
+You can also get talking therapy through private healthcare providers, some charities, and sometimes through your employer.
 It may be that not all therapies are available in your area.
 Most areas offer a self-referral option for NHS talking therapies.
-You may also be able to access therapy through your employer.
 Some types of therapy include:

 - Cognitive-behavioural therapy (CBT)